Improving day-ahead Solar Irradiance Time Series Forecasting by Leveraging Spatio-Temporal Context: Experiments and Results

 In this section, we outline the baselines utilized for comparison alongside the suggested architecture.
 We describe the experimental setup and present the results, benchmarking our framework against state-of-the-art forecasting models across various test configurations.
 Additionally, we employ a split methodology to assess model performance in challenging prediction scenarios, which hold significant implications for downstream tasks associated with solar irradiance estimation.

 The models are trained using a dataset spanning a period of 9 years, from 2008 to 2016, encompassing the stations IZA, CNR, and PAL.
 Validation is performed on a separate dataset covering 3 years, from 2017 to 2019, for the PAY station.
-The TAM and CAB stations serve as the test dataset, consisting of 3 years from 2020 to 2022.
+The TAM and CAB stations serve as the test dataset, consisting of 3 years from 2020 to 2022 for CAB, and from 2017 to 2019 for TAM.
 Each model takes a historical input of 24 hours and predicts the GHI for the subsequent 24 hours, employing a sliding window approach.
 Details about the implementation and hyperparameter tuning can be found in the Appendix.